valbona1992/Budget-Tracker/README.md

 # Budget-Tracker

-A web application used to track workout progress by recording multiple workouts, as well as providing the total distance and weights of workouts over the course of seven days.
-The project uses a MongoDB and node.js to track the workouts over time.
+A progressive web application to keep track of a budget both online and offline.
+A user can balance their budget by adding entries to the tracker.
+If the user happens to be offline while adding entries, the entries are stored within a database and then added once the user is back online.

 ## Table of Contents